WonyoungCho/LINUX/docs/basic_comm.md

 ```

 ## Running jobs
-When we run same jobs, xargs is used.
+When we run jobs, xargs is used to run commands line by line.
 ```
 $ cat bam2pro.txt
 samtools view -b 1.bam|samtools mpileup -| sam2pro -c 6 > 1.bam.pro